The Origin of German Tragic Drama: In relation to the Third Reich

+Antithesis to the 'will to power'

 Benjamin speaks of intentionless states as essential to deep reading—his relationship to text and the hermeneutic approach he recommends in the Ursprung are adjacent to a ritual form of mindfulness.

 Benjamin, contra Nietzschean affirmation, anticipates a negative dialectical approach to this whole terrain and in its precedent text, Towards the Critique of Violence.
 He maintains dread, tension and resistance to the desire for a Dictator, underlining the folly and atrocities that follow the affirmation of the will to violence and illuminates the inherent tragedy of the will to power.
 He offers an antidote to the will to power: careful reading without compulsion, or necessary incentive.
 He will have ample opportunity to read without incentive after his thesis is rejected.
 We find the prescription more incisively laid out at the climax of his Critique of Violence than in the Ursprung where it is modeled at macrocosmic scale rather than being proved or boiled down to a bullet-point.
 It echoes allusively and persistently in the larger work that followed his first proposal without resorting to formulaic summary.
-The concept is modeled and implied cyclically and suggestively in the mysticism of ‘the concept-as-demon’ presented in the Ursprung’s foreword and is demonstrated throughout the text that follows.
-The will to read freely counters the will to power, in Benjamin’s Ursprung.
+The concept is modeled and implied cyclically and suggestively in the mysticism of ‘the concept-as-demon’ presented in the Ursprungs foreword and is demonstrated throughout the text that follows.
+The will to read freely counters the will to power, in Benjamin's Ursprung.

-However utopian and even impotent this tactic may seem in comparison to Nietzsche’s (it is literally anti-potent or against the violence of militant power as such) it may be well to recall that Hitler’s thousand year Reich lasted for only twelve years and that the year 1963 celebrated the publication of the book-length anthology of Eichmann in Jerusalem (a reading of Adolf Eichmann’s trial by Benjamin’s student, colleague and literary co-executrix, Hannah Arendt written as a series court-side at the trial in 1961) in a period of steadily expanding liberal democracy—not the thirtieth anniversary of Hitler’s ascent to dictatorship in Germany, in a world prostrate beneath the swastika after the (counter-historical, null) victory of Nazism.
+However utopian and even impotent this tactic may seem in comparison to Nietzsche's (it is literally anti-potent or against the violence of militant power as such) it may be well to recall that Hitler's thousand year Reich lasted for only twelve years and that the year 1963 celebrated the publication of the book-length anthology of Eichmann in Jerusalem (a reading of Adolf Eichmann's trial by Benjamin's student, colleague and literary co-executrix, Hannah Arendt written as a series court-side at the trial in 1961) in a period of steadily expanding liberal democracy—not the thirtieth anniversary of Hitler's ascent to dictatorship in Germany, in a world prostrate beneath the swastika after the (counter-historical, null) victory of Nazism.

-The history of 20th century in relation to the Third Reich and it’s aftermath unfolded as Benjamin foresaw in a cryptic fragment of his paralipomena, bridging the gap in his commentary between his Critique of Violence and the Ursprung, composing an afterword and preparatory note that connects to both:
+The history of 20th century in relation to the Third Reich and its aftermath unfolded as Benjamin foresaw in a cryptic fragment of his paralipomena, bridging the gap in his commentary between his Critique of Violence and the Ursprung, composing an afterword and preparatory note that connects to both:

-“In the revelation of the divine, the world-the theater of history—is subjected to a great process of decomposition, while time—the life of him who represents it—is subjected to a great process of fulfillment… In this world, divine power is higher than divine powerlessness; in the world to come, divine powerlessness is higher than divine power.”
+In the revelation of the divine, the world-the theater of history—is subjected to a great process of decomposition, while time—the life of him who represents it—is subjected to a great process of fulfillment… In this world, divine power is higher than divine powerlessness; in the world to come, divine powerlessness is higher than divine power.